BakxY/All-the-programming/Planung.md

 Thu.
 11.03.2021:
   1. panel about our uC board and how to read the datasheets
-  2. Programming on exampels for basic coding
+  2. Programming on exampels for basic coding (Aufgaben EINSTIEG.doc)